Hikmot-O/Hikmot-O/README.md

 - 👋 Hi, I’m @Hikmot-O
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Frontend Development and web animations
-- 🌱 I’m currently learning Nextjs
+- 🌱 I’m currently learning Nextjs and TypeScript
-- 💞️ I’m looking to collaborate on different exciting projects
+- 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me - hikmotokunola@gmail.com

 <!---